getcarina/getcarina.com/_tutorials/012-servicenet.md

     e2760c095744        redis               "/entrypoint.sh redis"   4 minutes ago       Up 4 minutes        104.130.22.225:6379->6379/tcp   3947b48f-7b6b-409b-8a49-a9d71672a0d4-n2/redis
     ```

-    In the output of the `docker ps` command under the PORTS column, we can see that the container is listening on the public IP address 104.130.22.225 on port 6379 of PublicNet.
-This means that your containerized Redis instance is exposed to the public Internet which may not be what you want.
+    In the output of the `docker ps` command, the PORTS column shows that the container is listening on the public IP address 104.130.22.225 on port 6379 of PublicNet.
+This means that your containerized Redis instance is exposed to the public Internet which might not be what you want.

-    The output of the `docker ps` command doesn't report the internal IP address of ServiceNet but you'll see how to do that in a later step.
+    The output of the `docker ps` command doesn't report the internal IP address of ServiceNet, but you'll see how to find that in a later section.

 1. Remove the Redis instance